vExcess/JITLang/docs.md

 println(test + "3") // "123"
 ```

+### Example 5
-Lastly if you are using the conventional module system then you can simply use the name of the module in your import statement.
+If you are using the conventional module system then you can simply use the name of the module in your import statement.
 When you use a plain name in your import statement then the compiler will check for a `lib` directory relative to the compiler.
 It when searches for a directory with that name.
 Then inside that it searches for a `module.jitl` file.
 Because the `lib` is relative to the path where the compiler is run modules inside lib can import other modules that are in lib.
 ```
 project/
 	lib/